Hello, and welcome to my website!

 As someone who is constantly tinkering with computers, I found it was the smart thing to do to post projects of interest to a dedicated and private space for myself and interested parties.

 This deployment is running a MySQL database in a StatefulSet configuration, and the WordPress application in a ReplicaSet config.
-This is combined with both deployments having their own Persistent Volume Claims in an nfs share ran from the master Pi node to ensure no data is stored solely on a single node.
+This is combined with both deployments having their own Persistent Volume Claims in an nfs share ran from one of the master Pi nodes to ensure no data is stored solely on a single node, because why have a cluster where apps can bounce around if they need to be on a specific node to run properly?

 Picture taken in the dark for full Pi and switch light effect.